MartinWho2/cemantix-solve/README.md

 It now also includes the code of a reddit bot that gives some hints to the players.

 ## Quick installation
+### Get the database
-Go to https://fauconnier.github.io/#data and download a word2vec file of your choice.
+For a french database, go to https://fauconnier.github.io/#data and download a word2vec file of your choice.
 I personally recommend the frWac with 494 MB (dim=700, cut=50,train=skip,lem,no_pos,no_phrase).

+For an english one, go to https://code.google.com/archive/p/word2vec/ and download the file `GoogleNews-vectors-negative300.bin.gz` (I only found one).

+### Get the script

 Clone the repository and launch the main cemantix solve.py script :
 ```shell